Resources and training for educational settings to support the wellbeing of the Children and Young People they work with.

 Having an ELSA in your school will mean you are able to offer interventions and planned programmes of support to children experiencing emotional, social and behavioural difficulties.

-These family leaflets were co-produced with the 'Suffolk Parent Carer Network' SPCN, a group of parent/carers who represent the voices of families in Suffolk.
-(Note SPCN has now been replaced by Suffolk Parent Carer Forum)
+These family leaflets were originally co-produced with the 'Suffolk Parent Carer Network' SPCN, a group of parent/carers (who has since been replaced by the Suffolk Parent Carer Forum)

 Body image can affect children's health and wellbeing, social relationships and how they see themselves fit into the wider world.
 Research shows children are questioning their bodies at a younger and younger age.